offbynull/offbynull.github.io/docs/data/learn/Kubernetes/cache/container_output_d8808ab8108ca90dc084d34ddb64c7e3/output.md

 You can inspect previous versions via `kubectl rollout history deployment my-deployment`.
 For each update, it's good practice to set the `kubernetes.io/change-cause` annotation a custom message describing what was updated / why it was updated -- this shows up in the history.

-You can a rollback via `kubectl rollout undo deployments my-deployment --to-revision=12345`.
+You can rollback via `kubectl rollout undo deployments my-deployment --to-revision=12345`.
 </div>